survivejs/site/posts/43-survivejs210.md

 Even though getting this release out there took longer than I would have liked, I feel we are on the right track.
 I've managed to take care of certain necessary things, such as setting up a proper business entity (waiting for the government now).
 I even got a nomination for [an award](http://www.bluearrowawards.com/), but I have no high hopes for that of course.

 Splitting the book will allow me to provide more focused content.
-I got into touch with my old editor and we'll be working especially on the Webpack book to push it further.
-During the week I actually discovered [a neater way to structure Webpack configuration](https://github.com/survivejs-demos/webpack-demo/tree/dev).
+I got into touch with my old editor and we'll be working especially on the webpack book to push it further.
+During the week I actually discovered [a neater way to structure webpack configuration](https://github.com/survivejs-demos/webpack-demo/tree/dev).

 The solution relies on [webpack-merge](https://www.npmjs.com/package/webpack-merge), a tool I developed earlier for the purposes of this book.
 The approach allows you to split your configuration into easily reusable functions.
-The next version of the Webpack book will cover it in detail.
+The next version of the webpack book will cover it in detail.

 I have agreed to a training day at May.
 This will give me a good excuse to research further.
 Particularly Redux will receive attention.
 During the past few weeks I've spent a lot of time with it so I know the pros/cons and related patterns quite well now.
 This will pay off in the coming weeks.